ahmadassaf/blog-posts/web development/2016-09-21-setting-up-jekyll.md

 tag:
 - Jekyll
 category: web development
+featured: true
 ---

 Having had my blog on WordPress for a while now, i thought i need a lighter platform especially that my blog content is very lightweight and i don't really need a fully fledged CRM.
 Another reason to move away from WordPress was the need to have a collaborative effort and to write posts in Markdown.
-I have finally decided on [Jekyll](https**://jekyllrb.com/) for its simplicity and extensibility.
+I have finally decided on [Jekyll](https://jekyllrb.com/) for its simplicity and extensibility.

 Jekyll takes your content written in Markdown, passes it through your templates and spits it out as a complete static website, ready to be served.